 With a worrying amount of people developing social media addictions, eating disorders and other mental health problems, at Action Rehab, we explore how image editing and social media addictions have come to impair the lives of millions of people worldwide here.

 Image Editing Negatively Impairs The Lives Of Millions

-Although image editing was once deemed to be somewhat harmless, it is now estimated that, worldwide, at least 49% of people who upload images of themselves to social media will edit their appearance before publishing.
+Although image editing was once deemed to be somewhat harmless, one survey found that up to 71% of people who upload images of themselves to social media will edit their appearance before publishing.

 As celebrities and influencers continue to publish edited and enhanced versions of themselves on platforms such as Instagram and Twitter, 72% of men and more than 50% of women feel an immense pressure to follow in their footsteps and only publish what they perceive to be the best version of themselves.
 Regrettably, doing so has led to much doubt about what is real, especially in the online realm.

 Image editing has also contributed to the number of people who feel the need to edit their appearance regularly.

 Sadly, as a more significant number of people take to image editing apps before publishing photographs on social media, an increase in the number of people struggling with a lack of self-esteem and reduced confidence has been noted.

 In addition to the above, image editing has drastically altered many individual’s perceptions of what the ‘perfect person’ looks like.
 This has seen a spike in the number of men and women struggling with body dissatisfaction.